 Recyclable Shopping Bags

-If you were to stop three men or women in your country and asked them when they used some sort of shopping bag made from plastic material, you will be surprised that many use these items almost every day.
+If you were to stop three men or women in your country and ask them when they used some sort of shopping bag made from plastic material, you will be surprised that many use these items almost every day.

 Plastic shopping bags when left to pile in the environment can cause harmful effects to humans, wild animals, and other water animals.
 That’s why several nations including the U.S. have imposed laws banning plastic bags.